Dear Parents and Students.

 Case study: Student centred idea generation and critical discussion in 12IB Theory of Knowledge.

 As ToK is largely discussion-based, our class are avid users of the OneNote collaboration space.
-This may be through researching a certain topic – for example the Golden Ratio in art, and then using these works that we have found as a base to have an in-class discuss the on this artistic principle.
+This may be through researching a certain topic – for example the Golden Ratio in art, and then using these works that we have found as a base to have an in-class discussion on this artistic principle.
 We also use the collaboration space as a way to share our ideas and create information-rich documents in a shorter space of time.
 That is, instead of individually writing notes, we can work together and very quickly build a knowledge base on a certain topic.
 For example, we collaborated to assemble examples of logical fallacies, thus enabling us to see how these are manifest in everyday life.
 The collaboration space has also been an excellent tool for creating a stimulating online discussion as a homework task.
 For example, when responding to the question – Does emotion assist or limit us as we search for knowledge, we found an array of quotations that linked to this question and individually answered whether or not we agreed with the quote.
 We then responded to each other’s comments, resulting a melting pot of often differing viewpoints which in turn greatly aided our understanding of the complexities of this challenging topic.

 Case study: Year 7 Digital Technology sharing their smart phone designs via a QR Code on their collaboration space.